 - Commencing in 2018: $4,591

-3. Learn how to determine, vis-a-vis diagnostic statistics, when the maintained assumptions of the Classical Linear Regression Model are violated and how to address the violations so that correct statistical inference can be drawn.
+3. Demonstrate how to determine, vis-a-vis diagnostic statistics, when the maintained assumptions of the linear regression model are violated and critically evaluate how to address the violations so that correct statistical inference can be drawn.

 No prior knowledge required